 made with love in Melrose, MA

-58 Marketplace is located on the third floor at the Mills58 building.
-Located at 58 Pulaski Street in Peabody, MA.
-Local artisans come to share their pottery, skincare, honey, flowers, candles and other handmade goodies.
+Located at 58 Pulaski Street in Peabody, MA inside Mills58.
+Local artisans come to share their pottery, skincare, honey, flowers, candles and lots of other handmade, vintage and eclectic goodies.

 Interested in selling at the market?
 Please fill out an application.
-We love meeting new artisans!
+We love meeting new artisans and collectors!

 My love of gardening, pottery, crafting, home decorating and spiritual exploration have all swirled together.